What is the story of David and Bathsheba?

 The story of David and Bathsheba can be found in 2 Samuel 11.
 To paraphrase the story, David remained in the city while his men went to battle.
 Upon one idle evening while he was walking on his rooftop, he saw Bathsheba bathing.
 After seeing her, he asked about her and found out she was the wife of one of his men.
-He still sent for her and had an affair.
+Even though he knew that, he still sent for her and had an affair with her.
 That affair led to her being pregnant.
 David then placed her husband in harms way in a battle and allowed him to fall to the enemy.
 He then took Bathsheba to be his wife.

 “But the thing that David had done displeased the Lord” (2 Samuel 11:27).

 From the story, we can learn several key takeaways.
 It is easier to be led to sin when we are idle.
 After Adam’s first fall in sin, God cursed the ground for our sake, because in toil and labor we won’t be idle and more prone to sin (Genesis 3:17).

 The first sin that occurred was David coveted Bathsheba.
 When he saw her bathing, he did not turn away, but saw that she was beautiful and coveted her.
 The tenth commandment states, “You shall not covet … anything that is your neighbor’s” (Exodus 20:17).
 David then acted upon that and found out she was married and chose to commit adultery with her when the seventh commandment says clearly, “You shall not commit adultery” (Exodus 20:14).

 After coveting, which led to adultery, David murdered her husband when the sixth commandment clearly states, “You shall not murder” (Exodus 20:13).
 It’s easy to see from this story how one sin can lead to another greater sin.
 “This desire leads to sin, and then the sin grows and brings death” (James 1:15).